Beirut & Riz Bi Haleeb- Rice Pudding With Mastic & Orange Flower Blossom

 Mastic is a gum or resin that is cultivated from the bark of the mastic tree: An evergreen tree growing in the Mediterranean.
 It’s been used for centuries as a natural gum, hence where the word mastication was derived.

-Rice pudding is so simple and cheap to make, because it uses all the ingredients found in your pantry.
-This one is based on a Middle Eastern pantry but I think many around the world now enjoy the delicate, sweet fragrance of orange flower blossom.
+Rice pudding is so simple and cheap to make because it uses all the ingredients found in your pantry.
+I believe many around the world now enjoy the delicate, sweet fragrance of orange flower blossom and may have it in stock, while, on the other hand mastic might still be one of those exotic ingredients to some.

-I think mastic, on the other hand, might be one of those exotic ingredients to some.
 It can be found in any Middle Eastern store and I really do think it’s worth the hassle to find some.
-It’s got a very exquisite aroma and just exudes a lush, lemony, decadent flavor to this dessert.
+Its got a very exquisite aroma and just exudes a lush, lemony, decadent flavor to this dessert.

-Rice pudding trivia for the geek in me or you- Rice pudding was first made in Asia and brought to Europe from the Middle East.
+Rice pudding was first made in Asia and brought to Europe from the Middle East.
 In the Roman times, it was used as a medicine and in many places it is still used to sustain the sick and malnourished.

-Downtown-Beirut Saifi Village
+Downtown Beirut, Saifi Village

 Church & Mosque stand side by side in Downtown Beirut- Solidere